IBM/universal-connectors/README.md

   2. For data sources that are not yet supported, you can either upload an IBM-approved filter plug-in or [develop your own](#developing-plug-ins) and add it to our plug-in repository.
 You can also clone and modify the existing plug-ins as a template for your convenience (either in Ruby or Java)[^3].
 You can optionally either let the parsing operations be executed by your filter plug-in, or assign this task to the Guardium Sniffer by transferring the event to the Output plug-in in a designated structure as part of the filter plug-in development, as instructed in the links in the [Developers Guide](#developing-plug-ins).

-  3. For some data lake platforms, you can define inclusion and exclusion filters for the events routed to the univer***REMOVED***l connector to be ingested by the input plug-in.
-This can result in a more efficient filtering implemented either as part of the filter scope in the connector's configuration file, or in the developed filter plug-in.

 ### Keep In Mind:

   1. The pre-defined and pre-installed plug-ins do not require any manual uploads or other such pre-requisites on the user's end, as opposed to user-made plug-ins or other available Logstash plug-ins.
 You can simply use a ready-made template for plugging in values to the input and filter sections of their respective configuration files, expand these sections by using online pre-installed Logstash plug-ins, or write your own Ruby code parser using the [Ruby filter plug-in](#-use-logstashs-ruby-filter-plug-in) as a pre-processing stage prior to executing the filter plug-ins.
   2. It is recommended to use one of the input plug-ins already in the repository and modify its config file input section [^4].
 But if the input plug-ins already in the repository are insufficient for your needs, you can add a new one.
   3. The user can choose to configure either pull or push methods via the mas***REMOVED***ging middleware service installed on the data lake platform that is used by the input plug-in.
 Mes***REMOVED***ges can be received with pull or push delivery.
 In pull mode, the Univer***REMOVED***l Connector instance initiates requests to the remote service to retrieve mes***REMOVED***ges.
 In push mode, the remote service initiates requests to the Univer***REMOVED***l Connector instance to deliver mes***REMOVED***ges.
   4. The specific audit log types transmitted into the univer***REMOVED***l connector from the data source are configurable via the SQL instance settings installed on the data lake platform.
 This can vary depending on the installed data lake platform native plug-ins and the utilized mes***REMOVED***ging middleware service[^5].
+  5. For some data lake platforms, you can define inclusion and exclusion filters for the events routed to the univer***REMOVED***l connector to be ingested by the input plug-in.
+This can result in a more efficient filtering implemented either as part of the filter scope in the connector's configuration file, or in the developed filter plug-in.

 ### Enabling Load Balancing and Fail-over
 Using the given out-of-the-box mechanisms in both Guardium Data Protection and Guardium Insights might implicate distribution of the whole set of ingested events to each of the Guardium instances (i.e., Guardium collectors and univer***REMOVED***l connector pods respectively) in the set.
 This could cause duplications and redundant event processing.
-To properly avoid this fallback default behavior, configure these mechanisms as part of the input scope of the installed connector's configuration file[^6].
-This is configurable via both pull and push methods.
+To properly avoid this fallback default behavior, configure these mechanisms as part of the input scope of the installed connector's configuration file.
+This is configurable via both pull[^6.1] and push[^6.2] methods.
 Note that the push method on Guardium Data Protection requires configuring the full set of collectors as part of the ***REMOVED***id input scope.
 For detailed information regarding each plug-in, check the [Available Plug-ins](/docs/available_plugins.md) page.